armandosunny/EcoNicheS/README.md

 > https://rstudio-education.github.io/hopr/starting.html

 ### Packages EcoNicheS depends on
+##For the correct functioning of EcoNicheS it is necessary to update all packages installed in R

 EcoNicheS works with specific libraries in R. You can visit the websites listed below to obtain the required packages.